-Current methods of phosphorus production requires high phosphoric acid concentrations (by evaporation) to produce phosphate salts and are therefore energy intensive.
-Furthermore are metal impurities difficult to remove from concentrated phosphoric acid.
+Current methods of phosphorus production require high phosphoric acid concentrations to produce phosphate salts.
+These high concentrations are achieved by energy-intensive evaporation processes, and metal impurities such as cadmium are difficult to remove from the phosphoric acid.

-The CleanMAP technology enables cost effective production of pure and well defined mono-ammonium phosphate (MAP) or di-ammonium phosphate (DAP), of technical grade with a cadmium content of < 1 mg Cd/Kg P. CleanMAP can also be parallel-integrated in an existing production line (figure 1), replacing an existing production line (figure 2), or built in new plants.
+The CleanMAP technology enables cost effective production of pure and well-defined mono-ammonium phosphate (MAP) or di-ammonium phosphate (DAP) of technical grade with a cadmium content < 1 mg Cd/kg P (< 0.5 mg Cd/kg P2O5).
+CleanMAP can be parallel-integrated into an existing production line (Figure 1), replace an existing production line (Figure 2), or be used in new plants.

 Figure 2.
 CleanMAP technology replacing existing parts in a plant

 The technology is based on selective extraction coupled with chemical precipitation.
-The main advantage is reduction of energy input since there is no requirement for water evaporation.
-The technology is therefore less dependent of the concentration in the phosphoric acid feed solution.
+The technology is less dependent on the concentration of the phosphoric acid feed solution, and the main advantage is a reduction of energy demand since there is no requirement for phosphoric acid concentration by water evaporation.

-To produce merchant-grade phosphoric acid, high acid concentrations are required and in a state-of-the-art system, water is evaporated.
-Concentration of phosphoric acid is normally done in three stages, as visualized in figure 3.
-The acid from the filter (28% P2O5) is evaporated to 40% P2O5 in a single stage vacuum evaporator.
-The acid is then clarified to remove precipitated solids and the clarified acid is then concentrated to 54% P2O5 in two stages.
+To produce merchant-grade phosphoric acid, high acid concentrations are required and in a state-of-the-art system, this is done by evaporating water.
+Phosphoric acid is normally concentrated in three stages, as shown in Figure 3.
+The acid from the filter (28% P2O5) is concentrated to 40% P2O5 in a single stage vacuum evaporator.
+The acid is then clarified to remove precipitated solids and the clarified acid is further concentrated to 54% P2O5 in two stages.
 The inter-stage concentration is about 48% P2O5.
-The 54% P2O5 acid is used for ammonium phosphate production according to the procedure described above.
+The 54% P2O5 acid is then used for commercial ammonium phosphate production.
 Concentration of phosphoric acid through evaporation is a very energy-intensive process.

-The amount of steam required for concentrating phosphoric acid usually varies between 2,3 - 5 tons of steam per ton of phosphorus depending on production conditions.
-If the phosphoric acid is purified by solvent extraction the energy demand is about 7 tons steam per ton of phosphorus.
+The amount of steam required for concentrating phosphoric acid usually varies between 2.3 and 5 tons of steam per ton of phosphorus depending on production conditions.
+If the phosphoric acid is purified by solvent extraction the energy demand is about 7 tons of steam per ton of phosphorus.
 Figure 4 shows the energy cost of water evaporation to concentrate phosphoric acid.

-Energy savings of approx 5 ton steam or 5 MW/ton phosphorus (2.2 ton steam per ton P2O5) can be achieved if state-of-the-art concentration is avoided.
+Energy savings of approx 5 ton steam or 5 MW/ton phosphorus (2.2 ton steam per ton P2O5) can be achieved if evaporative concentration is avoided.

 Figure 4.
 Energy consumption for phosphoric acid concentration